AmphibiaWeb/SpeciesLookup/README.md

 # Species Lookup
 Aim: create a service to generate a list of species expected to occur at a given point based on range maps (polygon intersections)
+Credit: conceived and written by Chenyu Shi (@Chenyu-Shi), undergraduate apprentice at the Museum of Vertebrate Zoology
 ## File structure
 debug.py tests the kmlparserclass.py functions locally